-• All dwellings would be located above the 100-year ARI flood level associated with Lake Macquarie, local overland flow paths and stormwater management facilities across the site.
+All dwellings would be located above the 100-year ARI flood level associated with Lake Macquarie, local overland flow paths and stormwater management facilities across the site.
 From the nominated 100-year lake water level and applying the LMCC requirement for the floor level of dwellings to be 500mm above this level, the nominated flood planning level for the Gwandalan estate at the foreshore of Lake Macquarie is 1.88m AHD.

 Under future climate conditions, considering the long-term predictions to 2100 and allowing for wave run-up and 0.5m freeboard, 8 foreshore lots would be affected in a 100-year ARI event.
 This is an extreme scenario given the long planning period (ie, life span of dwelling is estimated to be 50 years).
-In addition, for these 8 lots, not the entire lot is affected and the rear portion of the lots located at higher levels would still be usable.
-For the extreme PMF climate change scenario, allowing for wave run up, 16 lots would be flood affected.
+In addition, for these 8 lots, not the entire lot is affected and the rear portion of the lots located at higher levels would be flood affected.
 The NSW Sea Level Rise Policy Statement has been considered, which specifies sea level planning benchmarks to increase above 1990 mean sea levels of 40 centimetres by 2050 and 90 centimetres by 2100 and have been considered in the preparation of the Concept Plan for Nords Wharf.